-When a student receives a student loan, a promissory note is signed obligating the student to repay the loan according to the terms of the note.
-The promissory note is a legally binding document.
+When a student receives a student loan, a master promissory note is signed obligating the student to repay the loan according to the terms of the note.
+The master promissory note is a legally binding document.

 Perkins Loans, although a Federal program, are borrowed from and repaid directly to the University of Oregon.
 It is important not to confuse Perkins Loans with other student loan types, such as the Federal Direct Student Loans, Guaranteed Student Loans, private educational loans through banks, etc.

 The borrower is obligated to repay the full amount of the loan even if the borrower has not completed the program, is unable to obtain employment upon completion, or is otherwise dissatisfied with or does not receive the educational or other services that the borrower purchased from the institution.